jmcook/school-lunch-calendar/README.md

 python linq-cal-sync.py --config config.yaml
 ```

-You can also use relative durations:
+You can also use relative durations and special date values:

 ```bash
 # Get lunch menu for the next month (starting today)